amirakul/Matplotlib-Challenge/README.md

 ## Paths for Analysis

-* Before beginning the analysis, checked the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.
+* Before beginning the analysis, checked the data for any mouse ID with duplicate time points and removed any data associated with that mouse ID.
 Using value_count of mouse_id, I identified that mouse with id g989 had more counts than other mice.
 Therefore, these duplicates were dropped to clean the data.

 * Used the cleaned data for the remaining steps.